MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/android-intune.md

 ## Deploy on Android Enterprise enrolled devices

 Microsoft Defender ATP for Android supports Android Enterprise enrolled devices.

-For more information on the enrollment options supported by Intune, refer to [Enrollment Options](https://docs.microsoft.com/mem/intune/enrollment/android-enroll) .
+For more information on the enrollment options supported by Intune, see [Enrollment Options](https://docs.microsoft.com/mem/intune/enrollment/android-enroll) .